yvnvii/hack-the-planet/docs/sessions/session-5.md

 ## :material-human-male-board-poll: In class exercises
 - Create an account on [genepy.org](https://genepy.org/)
 - Work through the first 9 genepy exercises (from 'Hello World' to 'Import')
+- Project planning 1: What are the inputs and outputs of the project you have in mind?
+What data is available and what is the 'answer' you want to get out of your tool?

 ## :material-list-box-outline: Assignments
 - Assigned problem set on [python variables, lists, and for loops](../tutorials/5.0-python-part1.md)